jthomm/smartmatch/README.md

 smartmatch('Jenny', function (name) { return bayes.classify(name) === 'female'; });
 ```

-### How does it work?
+## Performance

 Since JavaScript does not support type checking by default, `smartmatch` does it at run time.
-It then routes your query to a sensible comparison function.
-That's it.
-(See [below](https://github.com/jthomm/smartmatch#behavior-table) for a table of comparison functions it uses.)

-### How slow is that?
+Thus, if performance is your top priority, you might want to look elsewhere.

-Based on an [unscientific investigation](http://jsperf.com/smartmatch-vs-direct-comparison/2), `smartmatch` performs anywhere from 3-5 times slower than direct comparison on a mixed bag of type combinations -- less than one order of magnitude.
+However, you may be interested to know that `smartmatch` is no more than 5x slower than direct comparison on a mixed bag of type combinations (see [this unscientific investigation](http://jsperf.com/smartmatch-vs-direct-comparison/2)).
+In most cases, we're talking less than an order of magnitude performance degradation.

-So, it's decently fast but not necessarily appropriate for high performance applications.

-### Why would I use it?
+## Rationale

-A straightforward use case might be finding objects inside of a collection.
+A straightforward use case might involve finding objects inside of a collection.
 Suppose, for example, you had a collection of objects about NFL running backs:

 ```js
 var rbs = [